 - 4 tablespoons half and half or light cream

-In a mixing bowl, add the milk, honey, salt and pepper to the goats cheese.
+In a mixing bowl, add the milk, honey, salt and pepper to the goat cheese.

-With your hand held mixer, whip until all ingredients are well blended and the goats cheese takes on a smooth consistency.
+With your hand held mixer, blend until all ingredients are well combined and the goat cheese takes on a smooth consistency.

-Allow the mixture to sit at room temperature while you prep the remaining items.
+Allow the mixture to sit at room temperature while you prep the bread.